Christ Church Cathedral (Montreal)

 Christ Church Cathedral (Cathédrale Christ Church) is an Anglican Gothic Revival cathedral in Montreal, Quebec, Canada, the seat of the Anglican Diocese of Montreal.
 It is located at 635 Saint Catherine Street West, between Avenue Union and Boulevard Robert-Bourassa.
 It is situated on top of the Promenades Cathédrale underground shopping mall, and south of Tour KPMG.
 It was classified as historical monument by the government of Quebec on May 12, 1988.
-In 1999, it was designated a National Historic Site of Canada.
+In 1999, it was designated a National Historic Site of Canada.It is best known for its beautiful architecture, sublime music, and the yearly Pride Service which will be celebrating 20 years on Sunday August 2, 2026 at 4:00 pm.